ivanahuckova/Sprint-Challenge-Theory-CA/theory.md

 a.
 Single regex that matches either of these:

-    regex to match antelope and antelopes: /antelopes?/

     antelope rocks out

     antelopes rock out

+regex to match antelope and antelopes: `/antelopes?/` regex to match antelope rocks out and antelopes rock out: `/antelopes? rocks? out/`

 b.
 Regex that matches either of:

-    regex to match antelope and antelopes: /[g,m]oat/

     goat